akvorado/akvorado/console/data/docs/03-usage.md

   specified subnet.
 - `ExporterName LIKE th2-%` selects flows coming from routers starting with `th2-`.
+- `ASPath HAS AS1299` selects flows whose AS path contains 1299.

 Field names are case-insensitive.
 Comments can also be added by using `--` for single-line comments or enclosing them in `/*` and `*/`.

 The final SQL query sent to ClickHouse is logged inside the console after a successful request.
-It should be noted than using ports or addresses prevent the use of aggregated data and are therefore slower.
+It should be noted than using the following fields will prevent use of aggregated data and therefore will be slower:

+- `SrcAddr` and `DstAddr`,
+- `SrcPort` and `DstPort`,
+- `DstASPath`

 ## Demo exporter service